the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 - A **context description** which may reflect project maturity, complexity, the intentions of authors on how it should be used, and technical specifications.
   It may include standards compliance (the [DIN-SPEC](https://gitlab.com/OSEGermany/OHS-3105) standard for instance) and an estimation of the overall budget required and build time.

-- A **Bill of Materials** (BOM): a list or spreadsheet describing part numbers, putative suppliers, costs, and a short description.
+- A **Bill of Materials** (BOM): A list or spreadsheet describing part numbers, putative suppliers, costs, and a short description.
   Make it easy to tell which item in the bill of materials corresponds to which component in your design files: use matching reference designators in both places, provide a diagram indicating which part goes where, or otherwise explain the correspondence.

 - **Assembly instructions**.
 To help others make and modify your hardware design, you should provide instructions for going from your design files to the working physical hardware.
 It is good to publish annotated photographs (or video) from multiple viewpoints and at various stages of assembly.